 Málaga is one of southern Spain’s most welcoming and happening cities, and it more than justifies a visit.
-Visitor figures have soared since the Picasso Museum opened a decade ago and a new cruise-ship terminal opened in 2011, and much of the city has had a well-earned face-lift.
-Many of its historic buildings have been restored or are undergoing restoration; the area between the river and the port is being spruced up
+Visitor figures have soared since the Museo Picasso opened in 2003 and a new cruise-ship terminal opened in 2011, and much of the city has had a well-earned face-lift, with many of its historic buildings restored or undergoing restoration.
+The area between the river and the port is being spruced up and

-and transformed into the Málaga Arte Urbano Soho (MAUS Art District); and some great shops, and lively bars and restaurants have sprung up all over the center.
+transformed into the Málaga Arte Urbano Soho (MAUS Art District), and in 2015 three new art museums opened, underlining the city's aim to become one of southern Europe's centers for art.
+Alongside all this rejuvenation, some great shops, and lively bars and restaurants have sprung up all over the center.

 Eastern Málaga starts with the pleasant suburbs of El Palo and Pedregalejo, once traditional fishing villages.
 Here you can eat fresh fish in the numerous chiringuitos and stroll Pedregalejo's seafront promenade or the tree-lined streets of El Limonar.
-A few blocks inland is Málaga's bullring, La Malagueta, built in 1874, and continuing west, Muelle Uno (port-front commercial center).
+A few blocks inland is Málaga's bullring, La Malagueta, built in 1874, and continuing west, Muelle Uno (port-front commercial center), whose striking glass cube is now home to the Centre Pompidou.
 It's great for a drink and for soaking up views of the old quarter.